lokesh12190/NLP-based-Research-Paper-Filtering-and-Classification-System-on-virology-and-epidemology-papers/README.md

    - A TF-IDF similarity comparison helps to generalize beyond exact keyword matches by comparing paper content with representative text descriptions of each method type.

 3. **Specific Method Extraction**
-   - After classification, the system identifies and reports the specific deep learning methods discussed in each paper, such as "CNN," "transformer models," or "LSTM."
+   - After classification, the system identifies and reports the specific deep learning methods discussed in each paper, such as "CNN," "transformer models," , "LSTM"----- etc
-   - This level of detail provides a nuanced understanding of the methods each paper employs, aiding researchers in pinpointing studies that use particular techniques.
+   - This level of detail provides a  understanding of the methods each paper employs, aiding researchers in pinpointing studies that use particular techniques.

 ## NLP Techniques for Filtering